How To Start A Business In Washington

 Step 3: Select a Business Entity

-The next step to starting a business in Washington state is selecting a business entity.
+The next step to starting a business in Washington State is selecting a business entity.

-Related: How to form an LLC in Washington
+Related: How to form a Washington corporation

 Forming a corporation or LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.